petronz/logger-life/README.md

 ### handlers ###

-The main process events can be logged via LogLife library.
+The main process events can be logged via LoggerLife library.
 These process events are **uncaughtException**, **unhandledRejection**, **warning** and **exit**.
 Get a look at NodeJs documentation to know more about that.
 Each of them can be configured with a loagAs key, that has to contain as value one of the